it-robotics/ITRLogging/README.md

 ITRLogging is an extension to log4cxx with a simplified macro based interface.
 It provides several enhancements over [recommended](http://logging.apache.org/log4cxx/usage.html) log4cxx usage.
 It:

- 1. supports a new levels layout (DETAIL, MOREDETAIL, FLOW ...);
+ 1. supports a new level layout (DETAIL, MOREDETAIL, FLOW ...);
- 2. supports an hiearchical default logger caching: static, class, and function;
+ 2. supports hierarchical default logger caching: static, class, and function;
- 3. provides C macro and API wrapper;
+ 3. provides a C macro and API wrapper;
  4. supports a configuration method (properties file based) enabled by default with watch, configurable with environment variables.

 Because of the very guided approach (e.g. configuration enabled by default), ITRLogging may suits you or not in certain parts.
-Also you may not like the new levels layout, until log4cxx properly suports custom levels addition (and it's unclear when this will happen).
-The good is that you can just edit it: the reccomened way to use it is embedding in a commond shared library.
+Also you may not like the new levels layout, until log4cxx properly supports custom levels addition (and it's unclear when this will happen).
+The good is that you can just edit it: the recommended way to use it is embedding in a common shared library.

-The default layout has been chosed to settle one of our long standing incomprehension about log4cxx: what's the difference between ERROR and FATAL?
+The default layout has been chosen to settle one of our long standing incomprehension about log4cxx: what's the difference between ERROR and FATAL?
 What's the difference between INFO and DETAIL?
 The chosen layout is the following (lower to higher):

  * MAXDETAIL
  * FLOW